caicohr/real-time-uta-gtfs-pipeline/docs/gtfs_realtime_polling.md

 `poll_lambda.py`
 - Wraps the polling code in an AWS Lambda handler
 - Returns the data in the required Lambda response format
-- Serves as the deployed entrypoint executed every 30 seconds
+- Serves as the deployed entrypoint executed every 1 minute

 ---